There is a lot to consider when it comes to running your home.

 1. Frequent Repair Costs

-It is common for a heater to eventually need a new blower or a little TLC once a year to make sure everything is running properly, but a well-maintained heater should work without much repairing along the way.
+It is common for a heating system to eventually need a part replacement or a little TLC once a year to make sure everything is running properly, but a well-maintained heater should work without much fixing along the way.
 A few indications that your system may be in need of replacing are below:

 - needing numerous visits during the same heating season;